STEP (Teen Foster Care)

 Step 1: Increased Responsibilities to Build Independence

 - There are two ways teens can enter the STEP program:

-- Initial placement of teens aged 14-17 in LFS foster care
+- Initial placement of teens aged 14-17 in LFSRM foster care

-- Teens already in LFS foster care begin the program when they turn 14
+- Teens already in LFSRM foster care begin the program when they turn 14

 - Once in the program, teens are increasingly given responsibilities in their personal lives and around the house